 41 Then Peter said, "Lord, is this parable meant for us or for everyone?
 42 And the Lord replied, "Who, then, is the faithful and prudent steward whom the master will put in charge of his servants to distribute the food allowance at the proper time?
 43 Blessed is that servant whom his master on arrival finds doing so.
 Truly, I say to you, he will put him in charge of all his property.
 45 But if that servant says to himself, "My master is delayed in coming,' and begins to beat the menservants and the maidservants, to eat and drink and get drunk, 46 then that servant's master will come on an unexpected day and at an unknown hour and will punish him severely and assign him a place with the unfaithful.
 47 That servant who knew his master's will but did not make preparations nor act in accord with his will shall be beaten severely; 48 and the servant who was ignorant of his master's will but acted in a way deserving of a severe beating shall be beaten only lightly.
 Much will be required of the person entrusted with much, and still more will be demanded of the person entrusted with more."

 A steward was the Master's chief servant and exercised the Master's power and authority over the other servants.
 He was responsible for everything in the Master's house and kept the keys to every door.
 In the description of the authority of Eliakim, the steward of the King of Judah, Isaiah writes: I shall place the key of David's palace on his shoulder; when he opens, no one will close, when he closes, no one will open.
 I shall drive him like a nail into a firm place; and he will become a throne of glory for his family (Is 22:22-23).
-When Simon-Peter was invested as Jesus' chief Steward/Vicar Jesus told him: "I will give you the keys of the kingdom of Heaven: whatever you bind on earth will be bound in heaven; whatever you lose on earth will be loosed in heaven" (Mt 16:19-20).
+When Jesus invested Simon-Peter as His chief Steward/Vicar, Jesus told him: "I will give you the keys of the kingdom of Heaven: whatever you bind on earth will be bound in heaven; whatever you loose on earth will be loosed in heaven" (Mt 16:19-20).

 What is the answer to Peter's question to Jesus in verse 41?
 Who is the steward Jesus refers to in verse 42?
 See Mt 16:13-20.
-The obvious answer to Peter's question is that the teaching is meant for them.
-Then, in verse 42 Jesus asks Peter who is the faithful and prudent steward put in charge of distributing the food allowance at the proper time.
+The obvious answer to Peter's question is that the teaching is for them.
+Then, in verse 42, Jesus asks Peter, who is the faithful and prudent steward put in charge of distributing the food allowance at the proper time?
 When have the apostles distributed food?
 See Mt 14:13-21; 15:32-38; Mk 6:32-44; Lk 9:10-17.
 The answer is that Peter is the Master's steward.
-He and the Apostles distributed the food in Jesus' feeding miracles.
-The answer is also the future chief stewards (the Popes), and the other servants/priests of the Church who will be responsible for distributing the holy food of the Eucharist in the celebration of the Mass just as the Apostles distributed the food in the miracle feedings of the 5 thousand and 4 thousand, which prefigured the miracle feeding of the Eucharist.
+He and the Apostles distributed the food in Jesus' feeding miracles (c.f., Mt 14:19-21; 15:35-38).
+The answer is also the future chief stewards (the Popes), and the other servants/priests of the Church who will be responsible for distributing the holy food of the Eucharist in the celebration of the Mass just as the Apostles distributed the food in the miracle feedings of the 5 thousand and 4 thousand which prefigured the miracle feeding of the Eucharist.

-In describing the fate of Jesus' servants who abuse their authority in verse 45, Jesus is using a common example of the times.
-His point is if it is expected that an earthly master should punish his servants for bad behavior then one should also expect that the Divine Master will also punish His servants who fail in their mission by abusing their authority.
-Those professed servants, however, who were not fully instructed and failed in their service, will be punished less severely than those who knew better-but they will still be punished.
-So what does that warning mean put in the context of the modern Church?
-It means the judgment will be more severe for the servants/leaders of the Church who fail because they have knowledge of the fullness of faith and know what is expected by the divine Master.
-The presupposition in these sayings in verses 47-48 is that those who are instructed by the Master with tasks in His household will also be given the ability to carry them out; therefore, no excuse will be tolerated.
+In describing the fate of Jesus' servants who abuse their authority in verse 45, Jesus is using a typical example of the times.
+His point is if an earthly master rightly punishes his servants for bad behavior, then one should also expect that the Divine Master will also punish His servants who fail in their mission by abusing their authority.
+Those professed servants, however, who were not adequately instructed and failed in their service, will be punished less severely than those who knew better; however, they will still receive a punishment.